 When test-time rolls around, it's time to get yourself into confidence mode.
 You've prepared as much as you could, and now it's time to ace the test.
 The tip here is to do whatever works to convince yourself you are going to do really well.
+Get there mentally and keep yourself there!
 Again, I know this tip sounds a little crazy but you just have to try it for yourself.
 I think you'll like the results.

 What do you think?